wildan3105/car-location-api/README.md

 	$ docker run -p 3000:3000 -d car-location-api
 	```

-Your app should now be running on [localhost:3000](http://localhost:3000).
+The app should now be running on [http://localhost:3000](http://localhost:3000)

 ## Feature available
 - order